 The seller (grantor) and the buyer (grantee) can be individuals, corporations, or other entities.
 The appropriate description is accurately detailed in the deed document.
 The grantor must meet legal requirements, which vary from area to area.
 The typical requirements are that the person is competent to make the deal.
 Also, the deed must be signed by the grantor.

-deed form template
+mortgage deed form

-best deed form
+simple deed form

-contract for deed form
+executor deed form